 Group

-2022 RM 2021 RM
+2023 RM 2022 RM

 Authorised and contracted for

 Capital expenditure for purchase of motor vehicles 183,154

-Capital expenditure for purchase of industrial land 19,800,000
+Capital expenditure for purchase of industrial land - 19,800,000

-Capital expenditure for purchase of plant and machinery - 35,800,000

-19,983,154 35,800,000
+- 19,983,154

-31. SEGMENT REPORTING
+30. SEGMENT REPORTING

-31.1 Operating Segments
+30.1 Operating Segments

 The Group has five reportable segments which comprised its major business segments and are based on their products and services.
 The reportable segments are as follows:-